GoogleCloudPlatform/database-assessment/docs/user_guide/sqlserver/collection_scripts.md

 - Currently this script needs to be executed from the system where the database is running
 - Execute from a user with DBA privileges or optionally use the provided user creation script

 If the extract will be run by a user that does not have DBA (SA) privilege, connect to the database as a user with DBA (SA) privileges and create the user if needed.
-The "DMA Collector" currenlty connects to the master database does not currently support running in individual SQL Server databases.
+The "DMA Collector" currently connects to the master database does not currently support running in individual SQL Server databases.

 If a user needs to be created, consult the section on user creation.